Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/02 - Regression.md

 ## Other terminology

 - Epoch/iteration = full pass over the training data
+	- Do many iterations until the model converges (minimal error, *look at this more*) or a maximum reached
 - Algorithm -> predictive model
 	- Training an algorithm -> validating the predictive model